 a.
 This Scholarship has been established to provide financial assistance to postgraduate research students in the Faculty of Arts and Social Sciences who are travelling interstate or overseas to undertake research in area of Humanities.

 b.
 This Scholarship is funded by a bequest made by John Anthony Gilbert in 2011.

 a.
 Applicants must be currently enrolled to study within the Faculty of Arts and Social Sciences at the University of Sydney in one of the following degrees:

 II.
 Doctor of Arts (DArts), or

 III.
 Doctor of Social Sciences (DSocSci).

 b.
-Applicants must be willing to conduct research in the area of humanities.
+Applicants must conduct research in the area of humanities.

 c.
 Applicants must have: